marius-test/15_math_problems_with_unittest/README.md

 # 15_math_problems_with_unittest

-This project contains 15 small Python programs solving classic math problems, each accompanied by a corresponding **unit test** using the `unittest` framework.
+This project contains 15 small Python programs solving classic math problems, each accompanied by a corresponding **unit test** using Python's `unittest` framework.

 ### Included Programs